Water and Soil

 The UK industry under UKOOG guidelines has agreed to publish on our website all chemicals that are used in hydraulic fracturing by composition and concentration.
 In the UK, unlike the USA, it is a legal requirement to disclose fully the composition of fracturing fluid additives.

 The fluids most commonly used for hydraulic fracturing are water-based and have sand added to keep fractures opening.
 There are also very small amounts of additives used, such as friction reducers.
-A typical hydraulic fracturing fluid is made up of 94.6% Water; 5.23% Sand and 0.17% additives.
+These additives make up 0.5 to 5% of the fracturing fluid volume.

 Can hydraulic fracture fluids leak into the water supply?